sajerestan1/Stanley-Sajere-Portfolio/README.md

 ## Objective
+As a <b>cybersecurity enthusiast,</b> I bring a robust skill set encompassing strong written and verbal communication, adept time management, and proficient programming capabilities.
+My passion lies in safeguarding organizations and individuals from cyber threats while ensuring adherence to legal frameworks and promoting equitable access to technology.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has ignited a fervent interest in cybersecurity, propelling me towards a career transition into this dynamic field.
+I am particularly drawn to the mission of a Security Operations Center (SOC) and aspire to contribute as a Tier 1 Analyst, leveraging my diverse skill set to proactively defend against cybercriminal activities and mitigate risks effectively.

+I am enthusiastic about the opportunity to apply my skills and dedication to protecting digital assets and fostering a secure digital environment.
+Joining a forward-thinking organization where I can collaborate with like-minded professionals to tackle emerging cybersecurity challenges is a goal I am eager to pursue.

 ## Skills
 |                                                     | Associated Project                            |